kkazala/Extortion-Pack/README.md

 ## What does it take to steal your teanant?
 Not much.
 And your data?
 Even less.

 It's unfortunately a common **misconception** that SharePoint extensions are "safe by design" and that granting "delegated permissions only" keeps your tenant secure.

-If this is your case, I wrote this **Extortion Pack** just for you! 😊
+If this is your case, I wrote this **Extortion Pack** just for you!

+Delegated permissions don't make any solution "safe by design".
+If you thought they do, you are exposing your organization to significant security risks.

+Hackers may use SharePoint extensions to **EASILY steal your data**, or replace links with **spoofing URLs** without any additional permissions granted.
+They may also **exploit Access Tokens** to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and **potentially take over the entire tenant**.

 If you are a SharePoint Admin, Global Admin, or even a Site Owner who's been trusted with a Site-level app catalog, you are the only person standing between your data and the hacker.
 You don't want to be the one who let them in.

-SPFx solutions may only request delegated permissions but it doesn't make them "safe by design".
-If you thought it does, you are exposing your organization to significant security risks.

-Hckers may use SPFx solutions to **EASILY steal your data** or replace links with **spoofing URLs** without any additional permissions granted.
-They may also **exploit Access Tokens** to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and **potentially take over the entire tenant**.

 ## Best case: your data gets stolen.
 Worst case: you lose your entire tenant.